mk997630105/Smart-Sign-Language-Translation-Gloves/README.md

      The gloves read out the corresponding English letters by recognizing sign language gestures.
    - Auto play mode<br/>
      The gloves read out the user-defined common language by recognizing sign language gestures.
+   - Speech Recognition<br/>
+     The gloves can identify some commonly used words in life to users.
+   - Danger warning<br/>
+     The gloves can alert the user to the vehicle by recognizing the sound of the horn.
+   - One-click assistance<br/>
+     When in trouble, users can send their location information to their families for help.
 ## System Architecture
  ![image](https://github.com/mk997630105/Smart-Sign-Language-Translation-Gloves/blob/master/structure.PNG)
 # Hardware and Software Setup